davidgriesel/04_customer_segmentation_behavioural_analysis/README.md

     - **Orders** - Order is, order number, order day of week, order hour of day, days since prior order.
     - **Products** - Product id, name, aisle, department, and price.

-The Instacart Dataset was accessed on 7 October 2024.
+The Instacart Dataset was accessed on 7 September 2024.

 ## Deliverables